JeffCoster/merge/ext-functions.md

 ## Extension Functions

 Merger has core functionality as standard, but when necessary this can be extended, by the use of delegate functions.
-At specific points in the processing, delegate functions can optionally be invoked.
-At points in the mapping, the use of a function can be declared by its function selector.
-This is just a string name, that has a registered corresponding function.
+At specific points in the mapping, delegate function names can be declared, and their cooresponding function will be used when processing that point in the mapping.

 There are some standard functions, that ship with Merger, and developers can add custom extension functions, and selectors, where needed.